SteveLauC/Notes/programming-language/Rust/programming-rust/Ch3:fundamental_types.md

     This module is basically a `re-exports` of those primitive types.

-    Used for explicitly use the primitive types that are possibly shadowed by user programm:
+    Used for explicitly using the primitive types that are possibly shadowed in user programm:

     ```rust
     #![allow(unused)]
     struct Foo;
+    // here, we redefine `i32` to type `Foo`
     type i32 = Foo;

     fn main() {